Workers' Compensation -

 For the dual capacity doctrine to apply, there has to be an allegation and showing that the employer occupied two independent and unrelated relationships with the employee, that at the time of these roles of the employer there were occasioned two different obligations to this employee, and that the employer had during such time assumed a role other than that of employer.
 Schump v.
 Firestone Tire & Rubber Co., 44 Ohio St.3d 148 (1989).

-An employee may also bring a cause of action against a self-insured employer for the employer’s intentional and wrongful termination of the employee’s workers’ compensation benefits.
-Balyint v.
-Arkansas Best Freight System, Inc., 18 Ohio St. 3d 126 (1985).
-An employee’s participation in the workers’ compensation scheme does not preclude him from enforcing common-law remedies against his employer for this type of intentional conduct.
+An employee may also bring a cause of action against a self-insured employer for the employer’s intentional and wrongful termination of the employee’s workers’ compensation benefit. v.
+Arkansas Best Freight System, Inc. , 18 Ohio St. 3d 126 (1985).
+An employee’s participation in against his employer for this type of intentional conduct.
 Id.

-No employer shall discharge, demote, reassign, or take any punitive action against an employee because the employee filed a claim or instituted, pursued, or testified in a workers’ compensation proceeding.
-Ohio Rev. Code §4123.90.
+No employer shall discharge, demote, reassign, or take any punitive action against an employee because the employee filed a claim or instituted, pursued, or testified proceeding.
+Ohio Rev. Code § 4123.90.
 If successful in a civil suit, the employee is entitled to reinstatement with back pay (if the action is based upon discharge) or an award for lost wages (if the action is based upon demotion, reassignment, or other punitive actions).
+The action shall be forever barred unless filed within one hundred eighty days immediately following the discharge, demotion, reassignment, or punitive action taken, and no action may be instituted or maintained unless the employer has received written notice of a claimed violation of this paragraph within the ninety days immediately following the discharge, demotion, reassignment, or punitive action taken.
 Id.
 However, claimants who are currently receiving temporary total compensation may be terminated and are not thereby entitled to a cause of action for wrongful discharge in violation of public policy so long as a termination “for good and just cause” provision is absent from the employee’s contract.
 Bickers v.
 W. & S. Life Ins.
 Co., 2007-Ohio-6751.

 THIRD PARTY ACTIONS